ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/Results/combined_benchmark_close.png" width="1000" weight="center">
 </p>

-**Fig.13: Benchmarks of the open and close operations using as a structuring element a disk of 3 by 3 size.
+**Figure 15: Benchmarks of the open and close operations using as a structuring element a disk of 3 by 3 size.
 Left : Results of the ImageJ plugin  right : Results of the MorphoLibJ plugin**

 As we can see the average excution time from 10000 runs as the average memory used for the default ImageJ plugin are less than the MorphoLibJ plugin for both of the operations.
 For the opening operation, for ImageJ we have an average excution time of 29.928 ms and average memory used of 52.618 MiB while for the MorphoLibJ we have an average excution time of 51.086 ms and average memory used of 102.283 MiB.
 For the closing operation, for ImageJ we have an average excution time of 29.941 ms and average memory used of 52.619 MiB while for the MorphoLibJ we have an average excution time of 51.671 ms and average memory used of 101.562 MiB